-- Students are expected to act professionally in the classroom.
-Unprofessional behavior that disrupts the learning environment in the classroom is not acceptable.
-Those who disrupt the learning environment will be subject to discipline. - Students are expected to study for weekly quizzes, interview grading sessions, and turn in all the class work, including recitation assignments (coding challenges), homework assignments, and final projects.
-A passing grade will not be guaranteed by just showing up for lectures and recitations. - B- grades and above are required to use ASEN 1320 as a prerequisite for CSCI 2270 (Data Structures) which is a pathway to a CS minor. - Students are supposed to attend the recitation class that they have been assigned to. - Students may discuss and collaborate on the programming assignments, but students are NOT free to copy another student's assignment. - Students are not allowed to use generative AI (like ChatGPT) to solve the assignments, Final Projects and Exams.
-Gen AI use in this course will not enhance student learning, nor serve the topic at hand. - Students who are caught copying (or providing their assignment to another student) or using Generative AI tools for Homework Assignments, Coding Challenges, In-class Exercises, and Quizzes will receive a zero for that assignment.
-If a student is caught copying or using AI tools for the second time for the above-mentioned assignments, they will receive an "F" for the course and will be reported to the Honor Code office for further punitive action. - Students who are caught copying or using Generative AI tools for the Final Projects and Practicum Exams will receive an "F" for the course and will be reported to the Honor Code office for further punitive action.
+- Students are expected to study for weekly quizzes, interview grading sessions, and turn in all the class work, including recitation assignments (coding challenges), homework assignments, and a final project.
+A passing grade will not be guaranteed by just showing up for lectures and recitations. - B- grades and above are required to use ASEN 1320 as a prerequisite for CSCI 2270 (Data Structures) which is a pathway to a CS minor. - Students are supposed to attend the recitation class that they have been assigned to. - Students may discuss and collaborate on the programming assignments, but students are NOT free to copy another student's assignment.
+Also, students are not allowed to use generative AI (like ChatGPT) to solve the assignments.
+Students who are caught copying (or providing their assignment to another student) or using AI tools will receive an "F" for the course and will be reported to the Honor Code office for further punitive action.